 DON’T SLICE WILD GAME TOO THIN FOR COOKING

 Again, as you’ve probably noticed, most mistakes made when cooking wild game revolves around dryness and doneness.
 That’s because they are the most important aspects of cooking wild game.
 Slicing wild game too thin can promote dryness.
 Keep your wild game cuts at least 1/4 inch thick maybe even 1/2 inch at least at first.
-Once you’ve practiced and realize that it don’t take long for wild game to reach the optimum temperature of medium rare then you can slice thinner wild game and not dry them out.
+Once you’ve practiced and realized that it doesn’t take long for wild game to reach the optimum temperature of medium rare then you can slice thinner wild game and not dry them out.
 I love my backstrap medallions sliced thin when I’m cooking in butter or on a stick over the campfire.
 It only takes a minute or two to get them cooked, so be careful.

 COOKING WILD GAME TOO LONG

 Learning how to cook venison isn’t hard, but it takes a lot of discipline to make it taste delicious.
 You can’t be watching the football game while your tenderloin medallions recipe is sizzling in the cast iron skillet.
-Those replays and long passes take longer than you realize and by the time you get back to the stove your wild game dinner has cooked too long and looks like shoe leather.
-Take cooking wild game as serious as you did harvesting the animal.
-It deserves the respect and your friends will appreciate it in the flavor and tenderness of your wild game.
+Those replays and long passes take longer than you realize and by the time you get back to the stove, your wild game dinner has cooked too long and looks like shoe leather.
+Take cooking wild game as seriously as you did harvesting the animal.
+It deserves the respect and your friends will appreciate the flavor and tenderness of your wild game.

 AGING WILD GAME

 Aging deer or any other game meat is vital to tender and tasty wild game.
 There are several ways to age wild game.
 So many hunters try to process and get their meat in the freezer as soon as possible.
 This is a big mistake.
 I remember my dad getting the deer cut up and packaged the same day it was killed.
-Sometimes within a couple hours of the kill the processing began.
+Sometimes within a couple of hours of the kill, the processing began.
 So this is what I was taught as a kid about processing deer.
 While I still liked the deer we ate it was tough and had a different flavor than the deer that I enjoy today.

 When you process and freeze wild game too soon you stop the decay process and lock in the rigor mortis which will make your deer meat tough for sure.
-Allowing your meat to begin the decay process sounds bad but it is the most important aspect to delicious wild game and helps with tenderizing the meat as well.
+Allowing your meat to begin the decay process sounds bad but it is the most important aspect of delicious wild game and helps with tenderizing the meat as well.